After the unveiling of the IL&FS crisis back in September 2018, the investor community has become very cautious about their investments.

 In 2018, many debt schemes saw a sharp fall in the NAV.
 After these schemes, investments in Infrastructure Leasing & Financial Services Ltd (IL&FS) and some of its subsidiaries saw credit rating downgrades.

 This crisis resulted in the change of regulation in debt funds.

-Once the segregation of investment is done, segregated or toxic investments will be closed for future subscription.
-However, investors can continue to subscribe to the portion that comprises of liquid assets or safer assets.
+Once the segregation of investment is done, segregated or toxic investments will be closed for future subscriptions.
+However, investors can continue to subscribe to the portion that comprises liquid assets or safer assets.

 In a situation of crisis, generally, institutional investors have the first right to redemption.
 This process leads to retail investors getting stuck in segregated or toxic assets.